Please note: We do not cold call. If you've had a cold call, click here for more information.

 If the other driver apologises for the accident, consider making note of exactly what is said.

-I am no longer at the roadside.
+I am not at the roadside anymore

-The Accident Process.
+• The Accident Process

 The Process